This post may contain affiliate links. Please read our disclosure policy.

 - Ways to Use Leftovers

-What to do with Leftover Marinated Portabello Mushrooms?
+What to do with Leftovers?

 Store any leftovers, covered, in the refrigerator.
 The can be reheated in the microwave (affiliate link).
 Cold mushrooms can be sliced or chopped and added to salads, soups or as filling for tacos, quesadillas or grilled cheese.

-If you've made these Portabello Mushroom Steaks, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made these Marinated Portabello Mushroom Steaks, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Grilled Marinated Portabello Mushroom “Steaks”